madison-college-rails/git-workshop-spring-2014/BASICS.md

 # In your file, add a word at the end of the first line.
 Save and commit your change.
 vim <USERNAME>.txt
+git add <USERNAME>.txt
-git commit -a -m "Fixing things."
+git commit -m "Fixing things."

 # Try to push it.
 # This will not work because the master branch has changed since then.